Nashville-Public-Library/bedework-guide/docs/add-events/recurrence.md

     1. Look at the Recurrence section of the form.
 Recurrence pattern will be transformed into natural-ish language.
     1. Go back to the Approval Queue and scroll down to verify the recurrence has added all the correct dates.

-## Step 4: Delete Recurrences that Fall on Special Event Days
+## Delete All Duplicate Recurrences

 When it is time to create the back of book listings for Unbound, Web Services exports data from the calendar.
 All events entered as recurring events will be condensed into one listing.
 If you have a special themed story time, you must delete the instance from the recurring event, then re-add the special story time as a separate event.